 - Step brother or sister living as part of the same family unit at the same address, Monday to Friday.

-Looked After and Previously Looked After Children:
+Children who are Looked After and were Previously Looked After

 Looked after children are those who are in the care of a Local Authority or provided with accommodation by a Local Authority in accordance with section 22 of the Children Act 1989 at the time a preference for a school is expressed, for example, children who are fostered or living in a children's home.

 Previously looked after children are those who have previously been in the care of a Local Authority in accordance with Section 22 of the Children Act 1989 and who have left that care through adoption, a child arrangement order (in accordance with section 8 of the Children Act 1989 and as amended by the Children and Families Act 2014) or special guardianship order (in accordance with section 14A of the Children Act 1989).

 Your child's final EHCP will be issued by 15 February for school age pupils, and 31 March for pupils moving into post provision, and will include your child's school for the next key stage in Section I. Your SEND Case Officer will offer a way forward meeting should you wish to discuss the placement that has been named, further.

 If you disagree with your child's EHCP, you have the right to request independent mediation and subsequently appeal to a SEND tribunal.
 Details of this process will be provided to you with the final EHCP.

 A large number of Surrey children with an EHCP do not receive, nor require specialised travel assistance from the Local Authority.
 Wherever possible parents of children with special educational needs should make arrangements for their child to attend school in the same way as parents of children without special educational needs.
 However, we recognise that some children will require more support and we will ensure that applications are assessed on an individual basis and that any decision about travel assistance is based on individual needs.